sonusindhu/mark-one/CONTRIBUTING.md

 - Use `npm run build` to generate static html documentation

-In your component file, you can add additional context to your props interface by adding `/** jsdoc-style comments */` above the fields (_note the double-asterisks on the comment opening_).
+In your component file, you can add additional context to your props interface by adding `/** jsdoc-style comments */` above the fields.

 Additional details about the component should be added above the component definition in a docblock.